It’s a Hard Knock Life

 The United States has a long history of caring for orphan kids.
 Orphanages cared for large groups of children in need, and orphan trains were utilized to ease the overcrowding of the institutions by attempting to find forever homes for those without.
 Though both systems were not without their flaws, their mistakes transformed the thinking of orphan care and brought about an early form of the current foster care system in the U.S. The truth of the matter is that orphans do exist domestically, but they are technically no longer referred to as orphans.
 We refer to them instead as “children available for adoption from foster care.”
 Why?
 Another of Merriam Webster’s definitions of an orphan is “one deprived of some protection or advantage.”

-There are situations here in the United States where children may need to be removed from their families (one or two-parent homes) because the situation has become unsafe for a myriad of reasons.
+There are situations wherein the United States where children may need to be removed from their families (one or two-parent homes) because the situation has become unsafe for a myriad of reasons.
 This article at Adoption.com states that the “Dave Thomas Foundation for Adoption pegs the number of children in U.S. foster care at a staggering 443,000, more than 123,000 of whom are considered to be waiting children available for adoption…The Foundation further explains that the U.S. foster care system includes children of every age, race, ethnic group, and socioeconomic category.
 Some children are waiting alone and others are waiting with siblings.
 These children enter foster care through no fault of their own.
 Oftentimes, these children are the victims of child abuse, neglect, and/or abandonment.
 They are removed from their homes because their birth family has proven unable or unwilling to provide a safe environment for them.”
 These children are placed in foster care and every attempt at reunification is made.
-In the event that the reunification process is unsuccessful, the child becomes available for adoption.
+If the reunification process is unsuccessful, the child becomes available for adoption.
 At that point, their parents’ parental rights are terminated and the child needs a loving forever home—thus putting them in the category of an orphan, even though their biological parents may be still living.

 \When we think about domestic orphans, we tend to think of babies and children; however, babies and children who are not adopted early become older children who still need homes.
-There are also children who enter foster care when they are in their preteen and teenage years, leaving less time for them to find their forever families before they turn 18.
+Some children enter foster care when they are in their preteen and teenage years, leaving less time for them to find their forever families before they turn 18.
 Sadly, according to an Adoption.com article, “more than 20,000 children will age out of the foster care system, leaving these young adults without any form of support and exposing them to a higher risk for health issues, homelessness, and lack of education.
 Additionally, per the National Foster Youth Institute website, ‘after reaching the age of 18, 20% of the children who were in foster care will become instantly homeless…[and] only one out of every two foster kids who age out of the system will have some form of gainful employment by the age of 24.’”

 International Orphan Kids